 Recycled Pens & Paper

 We buy pens made from 80% recycled PET material, giving new life to plastic bottles.
 Our menu paper, napkins, and business cards are made from post-consumer recycled paper.
 We use hand dryers in our restrooms to minimize waste.
-We have changed most of our reported over to digital formats, vastly reducing the need to print extra receipt copies and lengthy reports.
+We have changed most of our reports over to digital formats, vastly reducing the need to print extra receipt copies and lengthy reports, saving money on thermal and receipt paper and also greatly reducing our waste.

+Because we have a 20-year-old business and we don't own our building, we face a number of impediments to efficiency, however we are working hard to accomplish what we can.
 In 2017, we converted about 75% of our lighting to LED lights, greatly reducing our energy usage.
 We are in the process of changing over the remaining lights despite a number of challenges.
 We are also constantly reviewing our heating, cooling, and lighting systems in partnership with the city of Aspen & CORE program to make improvements.
-Since we have a 20-year-old business and we don't own our building, we face a number of impediments to effeciency, however we are working hard to accomplish what we can.